 His most notable achievements at Meharry include the 2000 Exemplary Teacher Award and the 2001, 2003, 2004, 2007 and 2008 Kaiser-Permanente Award for Excellence in Teaching.
 He is also the recent past Chair of the Faculty Council in the School of Medicine.
 In addition, he is Director of Laboratory Services at Kindred Hospital in Nashville as well as other small labs in Franklin, Chattanooga and Athens, Tennessee.
 Dr. Cone also currently teaches USMLE Step 1 and COMLEX Level 1 board review for Kaplan Medical where teaches at numerous US programs and several programs abroad.
 He has also been an active member of St. John A.M.E.
 Church in Nashville, where he is Chairman of the Health Awareness Committee, a member of the Board of Trustees, and member of the Lay Organization.
 In addition, in 1997, he was honored as St. John’s Outstanding Layperson.

 Finally, his community activities include the Big Brother, Big Sister program, participating in health fairs, and speaking to the general public regarding health disparities and the medical field.
-He is married to his wife Sherree and has an eleven-year-old son named Jaden, a three-year-old daughter named Jordan and a ten-month-old son named Cecil III.
+He is married to his wife Sherree and has three children.